 I had $17,000 in cash left and put it all towards the first and last months rent of a warehouse to construct the obstacles inside with no plan whatsoever.
 We just wanted to be able to play on the obstacles whenever we wanted to.
 I scheduled a reality show 24 hours after we got the keys and my brothers and cousin worked day and night again to get it ready.
 I put together a grand opening and just knew everyone was going to want to be a member at the new Camp Rhino.

 People thought it was cool to come once or twice… but I quickly realized that we needed fitness classes indoors in order to make it all work.
 Our outdoor boot camps rocked, so I wanted something different inside.
-I had heard of CrossFit and hired a guy I knew from high school who was a CrossFit coach.
-A lot of boot campers who had quit our outdoor program were curious and came inside to see what CrossFit was all about.
 We started with 1 barbell, 1 rower, 1 GHD, a pull up rack made by my brother and cousins, and a couple of medicine balls.
-Within a year we had a full CrossFit set up and $50,000 more in credit card debt.
+Within a year we had a full indoor gym set up and $50,000 more in credit card debt.

 I put on events, team building activities, and introductory specials trying to keep the business afloat.
 I’m not going to tell you about all the times a trainer has taken the clients I gave them and started their own thing.
 But what I will tell you is that years later, none of those trainers are still training, and the members trickle back.
 I will also tell you that now my staff is the most amazing staff ever and I don’t think I will ever have that happen again.
 We are a team.